linux-minidisc/linux-minidisc/README.md

 Added `netmd_send_progress_func` to `libnetmd`'s send-related functions that (if not NULL) will call back with progress information, so the user interface can show info about the current progress to the user.
 This is used by `netmdcli` and QHiMDTransfer.

+## Consistent zero-based index for `netmdcli recv`

+The `netmdcli recv` function now interprets the track ID as zero-based to be consistent with other calls that take a zero-based track ID.
+This change also applies to the `netmd_secure_recv_track()` function, which previously took a 1-based track ID.